-As many of you know, I only eat beef a few times a year.
-It’s at the very top of my Plant Paradox food pyramid for a reason.
-But, as a born and bred Nebraskan, I do enjoy it occasionally.
-Lean beef can be a wonderful source of protein when eaten in extreme moderation and when you stick to my two simple rules…
+As many of you know, Dr. Gundry only eats beef a few times a year.
+It’s at the very top of his food pyramid for a reason.
+Check out the Dr. Gundry food pyramid and see for yourself.
+Lean beef can be a wonderful source of protein when eaten in extreme moderation and when you stick to his two simple rules…

 Rule #1: Eat only the correct serving size.

 This is easy.
 A serving of meat – whether it’s beef, lamb or fish – should be no more than 4 oz—about the size of the palm of your hand.
-I actually recommend patients in my new book to start with only 2 oz in the beginning of the eating program.
+Dr. Gundry actually recommends patients in his new book to start with only 2 oz in the beginning of the eating program.

 Rule #2: Eat only grass-fed, pasture-raised beef.

 For most of human history, our ancestors only ate beef from animals raised on grass.
 Why?
 Because cows are designed to eat grass.

 But over the past 100 years, there’s been a major shift in our diet – and we’re just now starting to feel the impact of it.
 “Big Agriculture” started feeding livestock with grains to save money and increase production, but we’re the ones paying the price with our health.